 How many nights of sleep have you lost due to a persistent and insatiable need to move your legs?
 Restless leg syndrome causes uncomfortable sensations in your legs when you’re at rest.
-Allen Chu, MD, PhD, diagnoses and treats restless leg syndrome at Houston Neurology & Sleep Diagnostic Center, in Houston and The Woodlands, Texas.
+Allen Chu, MD, PhD, diagnoses and treats restless leg syndrome at Houston Neurology & Sleep Diagnostic Center, in Houston, Texas.
 If your sleep is suffering because you need to keep shifting your legs all night, call Dr. Chu or make an appointment online today.

 Restless leg syndrome, also referred to as Willis-Ekbom disease, causes uncomfortable sensations in your legs that trigger an irresistible urge to move or shift your legs.
 The feelings aren’t usually painful, but you may feel: